thisisoguz/python-interview-questions/README.md

 random_number = random.randint(a,b+1)
 ```

-Attemps left want to be given to the screen, so, the guesser will be more careful while guessing.
+The attemps left will be prompted to the screen, so, the guesser will be more careful while guessing.
 The attemp will be counted in the for loop.

 ```
 attempt = 0
 ```

 Imagine that the guesser has 5 attempts to win the game.
 The attempt will be incremented by 1 everytime the guesser tries to guess the number.
-Then, by extracting it from the total amount of guess, that can be defined in the range of the for loop, the attemps will be calculated.
+Then, by extracting it from the total amount of guess, that can be defined in the range of the for loop, the attemps left will be calculated.
 It can be defined using a for loop as following:

 ```
 for i in range(1,6):